logo

 For client A and client B to send and receive messages after creating the ZIM SDK instance, they will need to log in to the ZIM SDK.

-To log in, Clients A and B both need to do the following:
+To log in, Clients A and B both need to call the login interface with the userID and the ZIMLoginConfig object to log in.

 Warning